-The AC deliberates on the recommendation based on the evaluation criteria and make recommendation to the Board for consideration.
+The AC deliberates on the recommendation based on the Evaluation Criteria and make recommendation to the Board for consideration.

 Through the AC, the Board has established a formal and appropriate relationship with the external auditors.
-The AC meets with the external auditors at least 2 times a year to review the audit plan, the audited financial statements and the audit observations.
-The AC also holds at least 2 private discussions with the external auditors without the presence of Management, to allow external auditors to freely express concerns, problems and reservations, if any, arising from financial audits.
+The AC meets with the external auditors at least two times a year to review the audit plan, the audited financial statements and the audit observations.
+The AC also holds discussions with the external auditors without the presence of Management at least once annually, to allow external auditors to freely express concerns, problems and reservations, if any, arising from financial audits.
 The external auditors are invited to attend the AGM of the Company to address the concerns of the shareholders in relation to the audited financial statements of the Group.